 The Network took yet another step.
 People in our community started asking, where’s the meat?
 So we found Master Blend Family Farms – a 4th generation Black owned pig farm in rural North Carolina.
 The Network rented a refrigerated truck in order to go pick up meat that was free of antibiotics, hormones and pesticides.
 I called my cousin Junebug who is a truck driver.
 (Some of ya’ll have a “Junebug” too:).
 Junebug drove all night to pick up our order and we sold the sausage, bacon, and spare ribs to our family in Baltimore after church on Sunday.
 Our folks were grateful to eat food that tasted like “down home.”

 I announce our next step.
 The Black Church Food Security Network is launching the “Black Church-Supported Agriculture Program.”
 From September to December 2020, we’ll sell BCSA boxes to churches in the DMV.
 These produce boxes will be filled by Black farmers from the Carolinas, Virginia, and other parts in the MidAtlantic.

-While we’re focusing the produce boxes on the MidAtlantic this Fall, our prayer and plan is to expand in early 2021.
+While we’re focusing the produce boxes on the MidAtlantic this Fall and Winter, our prayer and plan is to expand in early 2021.